-2 The 2015 decision to replace Hamilton with an unnamed American woman was reversed in 2016, due to the surging popularity of Hamilton the musical.
+3 The 2015 decision to replace Hamilton with an unnamed American woman was reversed in 2016, due to the surging popularity of Hamilton the musical.
 See Scott L. Montgomery, "What Really Kept Alexander Hamilton on the \$10 Bill" Fortune Magazine (24 April, 2016) https://fortune.com/2016/04/24/alexander-hamilton-harriet-tubman/ [accessed 30 December 2019]

-3 For a historiographical survey of Hamilton's historical reputation and a strong attempt to restore its positive features, see Stephen Knott, Alexander Hamilton and the Persistence of Myth (Lawrence: University Press of Kansas, 2002).
+4 For a historiographical survey of Hamilton's historical reputation and a strong attempt to restore its positive features, see Stephen Knott, Alexander Hamilton and the Persistence of Myth (Lawrence: University Press of Kansas, 2002).

-revolutionary war and as his treasury secretary afterward.
+sword soon brought him to the notice of General George Washington, who employed him as an aidede-camp during the revolutionary war and as his treasury secretary afterward.
 Alongside John Jay and James Madison, Hamilton co-authored The Federalist Papers, making the legal and political case that ultimately secured the adoption of the new US Constitution.
 At the treasury, his forensic legal brain and keen financial strategizing facilitated continued state-building.
 He put forward plans to assume state debts and fund national debt alongside the establishment of the first national Bank and aided the creation of the United States Coastguard and Post Office Department.
 Hamilton's vision for a federalist future included the stimulation of manufacturing, which put him in direct opposition to his cabinet colleague at the State Department; Thomas Jefferson opposed debts, banks and the growth of industry in favour of a future republic of yeomen farmers, each "standing foursquare on his own plot of land, gun in hand and virtue in heart."
 The clashing political visions of the two men coalesced into the first party system, with Hamilton defining the Federalist platform and Jefferson the Republican.
+6

 Since being paired in the first US administration, the two men's fortunes continued to be tied to one another historiographically across the generations.
-For most of the nineteenth century, Hamilton's elitist plutocrat who sought close-to monarchical control at the centre of the American state, invariably lost out in the history books to Jefferson's radical democrat who penned the Declaration of Independence and supported the French Revolution.
+For most of the nineteenth century, Hamilton's elitist plutocrat seeking close-to monarchical control at the centre of the American state, invariably lost out in the history books to Jefferson's heroic radical democrat who penned the Declaration of Independence and supported the French Revolution.
 As Michael O'Malley notes, "Until recently, Alexander Hamilton was a hero mostly to bankers."
-Yet, as issues of race and slavery and their connection to the protections of states' rights came to the fore in both history and history writing in the twentieth century, Hamilton's star began to rise relative to that of slave-owning Jefferson.
+Yet, as issues of race and slavery and their connection to the protections of states' rights came to the fore in both history and history-writing in the twentieth century, Hamilton's star began to rise relative to that of slave-owning Jefferson.
 That star shines brightly in Miranda's musical, with Hamilton transformed into a freedom-fighting abolitionist and Jefferson into a privileged dandy who profits from unfree labour and "gets high with the French."
-Hamilton's legacy suits liberal corporatism while
+In fact, Hamilton's legacy is largely one of supporting the centralisation of power in both government and economy, while Jefferson's republicanism offers enduring political support for individualism and states' rights.
+George Will notes that while Jefferson is memorialised in Washington, Hamilton's monument is all around, "We honour Jefferson, but live in Hamilton's country, a mighty

-4 Edmund Morgan, American Slavery, American Freedom: The Ordeal of Colonial Virgina (New York: W.W.
+5 Edmund Morgan, American Slavery, American Freedom: The Ordeal of Colonial Virgina (New York: W.W.
 Nortonn & Co., 1975): 377.

-5 The best account of the politics of the 1790s remains Stanley Elkins and Eric McKitrick, The Age of Federalism (Oxford University Press; New Ed edition, 1995).
+6 The best account of the politics of the 1790s remains Stanley Elkins and Eric McKitrick, The Age of Federalism (Oxford University Press; New Ed edition, 1995).